“Thank you so much for your support. Honestly- I wish there were more like you.” – Garrison Starr, via Facebook

-I’m 47 on 1/31, born and raised in Brooklyn NY.
-Currently in Tacoma, WA, after living in New Jersey, New York and Pennsylvania.
+I’m 49, born and raised in Brooklyn NY.
+Currently in Killeen, TX after living in New Jersey, New York and Pennsylvania and Washington.
 My earliest memories include hearing contemporary rock, oldies (what passed for oldies in the 70’s, country and the classic ‘beautiful music’ format from several FM radio stations in NYC.
 The actual first voices I heard sung on radio was likely Olivia Newton-John on WYNY or WHN (NYC’s former country-western station) Without many luxuries in life as a youth I longed for some amount of self-expression and meaning to life, and my life in particular.
 Along the way, WPLJ was a constant soundtrack to my 80’s days.

 Soon I would move along to a station I would faintly pick up from Eatontown NJ, the former WHTG, 106.3 FM and learn from the voice of Matt Pinfield about great indie artists at home along with breaking artists from around the world.